stephdavid/js-code-quiz/README.md

 * For some reason the question titles need to be in reverse order in the code - otherwise the highest number will appear on the screen (and not be associated with the options)

+* Keeping in mind the reverse order issue, by hiding all 5 ordered lists in questions.js, then in the showFirstQuestionPage() function in the logic.js page, removing hidden whensetting the class of the first ordered list (using ol5).

 ### Code Logic - What are we trying to do

 1. A quiz with a timer